edsu/bagweb/README.md

 record of what happened, but they are less interested in contributing new content, since the project is, well, [finished].

-To keep a record of the project you can be stuck keeping the CMS software up to date so it doesn't get hacked, and making sure the database is upgraded and backed up.
+To keep the record of a project you are stuck keeping the CMS software up to date so it doesn't get hacked, and making sure the database is upgraded and backed up.
 As the Web gets older, this problem gets [worse].
 Wouldn't it be nice to replace the once dynamic site with a static version that wouldn't